 Collioure is in the Catalan Languedoc-Roussillon region of southern France, close to the border with Spain.
 A typical Mediterranean fishing village, the medieval Château Royal de Collioure offers dramatic coastal views.

 The landscape, which includes the castle and the iconic 17th century bell tower, inspired artists such as Henri Matisse, André Derain, Georges Braque and Pablo Picasso.
-Many of the artists were part of the Fauvist artistic movement of the early 20th century, and were inspired by the bright colors in the town.
-The Museum of Modern Art in Collioure includes a number of paintings by Henri Matisse.
 One journalist described Collioure as “as near in style to St Tropez as the Languedoc-Roussillon coast has to offer, but without the…laughable prices.
 It’s also regularly among the sunniest, warmest summer spots in France.”

 Collioure in Languedoc Roussillon